rm511130/Install-PCF-on-GCP-using-Concourse/README.md

   Updated property [compute/region].
   ```

-4. Now we need to create a service account and key using the following commands:
+4. Now we need to create a service account and service key to enable Terraform to execute scripts that will create infrastructure in GCP:

   ```
   $ gcloud iam service-accounts create terraform-bosh